-"Often enough in my youth I had experienced

-cried aloud to us, 'Physician, cure thyself!' and how often was I not forced, in bitterness of heart to sigh, 'I must tread the wine-press alone.'
+"Often enough in my youth I had experienced that, in the moments of our uttermost need, a voice cried aloud to us, 'Physician, cure thyself!' and how often was I not forced, in bitterness of heart to sigh, 'I must tread the wine-press alone.'

 "When I looked around for some support to my self-dependence, I found that the securest foundation for it was my productive talent.
 For some years, this never deserted me for an instant.
-What met my waking senses, frequently recurred to me by right, in regular, connected dreams; and as soon as I opened my eyes, either a wondrous new Whole, or a part of what had already appeared, presented itself to them.
+What met my waking senses, frequently recurred to me by night, in regular, connected dreams; and as soon as I opened my eyes, either a wondrous new Whole, or a part of what had already appeared, presented itself to them.